supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

 4. Run the SELECT script that has been generated, and verify that it retrieves the first 100 rows of data from the table, which in turn references the files in the data lake.

-## Task-04: Visualize query results
+## Task 4: Visualize query results

 Now that you've explored various ways to query files in the data lake by using SQL queries, you can analyze the results of these queries to gain insights into the data.
 Often, insights are easier to uncover by visualizing the query results in a chart; which you can easily do by using the integrated charting functionality in the Synapse Studio query editor.